polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 The above is a commonly used lambda expression, for applying default arguments to lambda objects and Active Events.

-Another really nice Ninja trick, is to defer the boolean algebraic operators, and make them become arguments.
+Another really nifty Ninja trick, is to defer the boolean algebraic operators, and make them become arguments.
 For instance, imagine we create an Active Event such as the following.

 ```
 create-event:sys42.foo-bar-example